PrivaLog: a privacy-aware logic programming language: Preliminaries

 \subsection{Notation}

-Throughout this paper, variable names will start from an upper case letter (e.g. \texttt{Ship}), and constants will start from lower case letters (e.g. \texttt{ship}).
-We will use underscore \texttt{\_} to denote a hole, i.e. an unnamed variable that pattern matches to everything.
-Since syntax of logic programs may be different for different languages, throughout this paper, we will use SWI-Prolog syntax.
-The corresponding notation is briefly described in Table~\ref{tbl:swipl}.
-The notation for arithmetic operations and inequalities is standard and is not given in the table.
+Syntax of logic programs may depend on a particular language.
+Throughout this paper, we will be using the notation described in Table~\ref{tbl:syntax}.
+The notation for arithmetic operations and inequalities is quite standard and is not given in the table.